 Don’t ignore your company culture.
-Building culture takes participation from everyone, and employee disengagement will cause plenty of difficulties.
-For a company to have its own unique vibe, employees need to feel positive and engaged in their work.
+Building culture takes participation from everyone, and by nature, employee disengagement will cause employees to close off from actively contributing.
+For a company to have its unique vibe, employees need to feel positive and engaged in their work.
 After all, there’s nothing worse than a boring, run of the mill company with no sense of individuality.

 13. Lack of improvement.

-Even if you think you have the best employees, everyone is capable of improvement.
+Even if you think you have the best employees, there is always room for improvement.
 When staff members get better at what they do, the entire organization benefits.
 Learning new skills requires motivation … and employee motivation comes from high engagement levels.
-The chances that disengaged employees will get better at what they do are low.
-And it’s not that they can’t get better; they just don’t want to.
+The chances that disengaged employees will get better at what they do are low, but that’s not to say that they can’t get better.
 This is just one more reason to focus on improving employee engagement in the workplace.

 14. Lack of empowerment.

-There are distinct differences between employee engagement and employee empowerment.
+There are distinct differences between employee engagement, employee experience, and employee empowerment.
 When employees feel they’re doing good work and are happy with their jobs, they’re likely to feel empowered.
 They will own their work.
-They will contribute more, create less tension, and become better workers.
+They will go the extra mile by contributing more.

 15. Lack of growth.

 Growth should be the goal for anyone in a leadership position, and it takes effort to get there.
 Building a company from the ground up is not something that happens overnight.
 Growth should be natural, and much of this depends on your staff.
-Engaged employees aren’t content to sit back and watch their company grow stagnant.
+Engaged employees are not ones to sit back in a stagnant environment.
 They will improve and make changes.
-When people don’t care and they’re disengaged, they’re not going to help your organization grow.
+When employees are disengaged, they’re not going to contribute to your organization’s growth.

 Managing a group of employees of any size can be challenging, so why make things harder?
 Engaged employees are easy to work with.
 They’ll listen to your ideas, fix issues, and take criticism well.
-If your staff is disengaged, they’ll go against everything you say.
-They’ll drag their feet.
-And they’ll disrupt positive energy in the workplace.
+If your staff is disengaged, they’ll drag their feet and disrupt positive energy in the workplace.

 17. Disengaged employees make costly mistakes.

 A major reason to try new employee engagement programs is to avoid mistakes, or instill a workforce who actively takes charge when a problem occurs.
 All it takes is one flaw in a product or service to anger and alienate customers.
 People who pay attention to what they’re doing will avoid mistakes at all costs.
-Disengaged employees don’t care enough to focus their attention on the details.
+Disengaged employees won’t care enough to focus their attention on the details.

 18. Disengaged employees aren’t leaders.

 A great company is one that invites internal growth and hiring from within.
 Someone working in an entry-level position could be a great candidate for a leadership position some day.
 But they have to be engaged in their work to even want to take the next step.
-Hiring from within helps promote those who know the company well and are striving for success.
-Disengaged employees don’t fit this criteria.
+Hiring from within promotes employees who know the company well and are striving for success.
+Disengaged employees are likely not interested in taking the lead.

 19. Employee disengagement = Safety issues.

-In many industries, safety is a concern throughout the workday.
-Often, safety outcomes depend upon employees’ focus and attention.
-When focus dwindles, problems can result … some of which can be dangerous with costly consequences.
+In many industries, safety is a huge concern.
+Often, safety outcomes depend on an employees’ focus and attention.
+When focus dwindles, problems can happen … some of which can be dangerous with costly consequences.
 In some cases, safety problems are grounds for lawsuits and you need to avoid them.
 A great place to start is to improve engagement levels in your organization to empower a focused workforce.

 20. Poor quality products and services.

 Along with providing great customer service, pushing out benchmark products and services is a top priority.
-This is the most direct route towards building an audience.
+This is the most direct route to build a strong customer base.
 Great products and services come from great employees, which is why you should hire the right people in the first place.
-But, even the strongest employees will fail to produce when suffering from employee disengagement.
-If people aren’t engaged, you’ll have nothing worthwhile to offer to customers and clients.
+But, even the strongest employees will face challenges when employee disengagement is an issue in the workplace.
+If people aren’t engaged, innovation will lag.

-You owe it to yourself to have engaged, happy, and ready-to-perform employees.
-There will always be factors you can’t control, but focusing on those you can control will make a difference.
-Don’t forget that engagement levels depend on relationships and communication between employees and managers.
-Be there for your employees and create a comfortable work environment for them to thrive within.
+There will always be factors you can’t control, but focusing on the ones you can will make a difference.
+Be there for your employees and create a supportive work environment for everyone to thrive.